mandiakui/mandiakui.github.io/index.md

  * *protects* border regions by establishing _critical health parity_
-   on all sides of a border, transparently sharing health data in accordance with leading-practices in personal data management, privacy, and resistance to misuse, while enabling rapid integration of pandemic and epidemic management.
+   on all sides of a border, transparently sharing health data in accordance with leading-practices in personal data management, privacy, and resistance to misuse, while enabling rapid integration with pandemic and epidemic management software.

  * *stabilizes* border regions by providing a point of mutual interest in the event bordering nations engage in conflict.